GFaure9/RLTrading/README.md

-# Reinforcement Learning for Multiple Stock Trading
+# Reinforcement Learning for Multiple Stocks Trading

 ## About the project...
 This project is in progress.
 It aims at developing an agent